 CancerGene is a computer program for estimating the likelihood that a family carries a mutation in one of the cancer predisposition genes.
 The user enters family history information which is then analyzed using a variety of mathematical models.
 The software draws a pedigree and archives family history and mutation probability information to a relational database.

-CancerGene provides a user friendly graphical interface for generating the input files required by the BayesMendel BRCAPRO and MMRpro and PancPro programs run seamlessly in the background.
+CancerGene provides a user friendly graphical interface for generating the input files required by the BayesMendel BRCAPRO and MMRpro and PancPro programs that run seamlessly in the background.
 A detailed knowledge of mathematical risk models and cancer genetics is required to make use of CancerGene.

 CancerGene is available to health care professionals involved in cancer risk counseling.